yotann/bcdb/utils/bugpoint.md

 attributes, which is very slow and not usually important.
 The final `-globalopt` pass removes unused global declarations, which usually aren't needed to cause the crash.

+If you need to use Bugpoint on individual functions, note that BCDB stores anonymous functions (like `@0`), which may cause Bugpoint to crash.
+You should add names to the functions if this happens.